Abhiashu10/portfolio_Ashu-Static_Website/content/blog/CompanyReportAnalysis.md

 **3. Cash Flow**: - It’s most important while analyzing a company because a company profit can be manipulated but it’s very difficult to manipulate cash flow.
 Thereare two types of cash flow we need to analyze: -

-- Operating Cash flow: - How much case is being generated from the core business?
+- Operating Cash flow: - How much cash is being generated from the core business?
 Higher operational class flow is Good for company.
 - Free Cash flow: - Operating cash flow-Money invest in Asset